 Once a crown is fitted and cemented, only a dentist can remove it.
 The dentist will reduce your tooth's size to make sure the crown will fit properly and not interfere with the alignment of your teeth.
 Then he will make an impression of your tooth.
 While you wait for your crown to be made, a temporary crown might be placed over the reduced tooth.

 There are four different types of dental crowns.

-The sealing ability of the all-porcelain crown depends on the filling materials and the quality of the underlying tooth, according to the American Dental Association (ADA), whereas the other three provide particularly good seals against leakage.
+The sealing ability of the all-porcelain crown depends on the cement that is used and the quality of the underlying tooth.
+The sealing ability of the material itself, of the other three provide a good seal against leakage.

 Gold and metal alloys crowns are the most durable, all-porcelain crowns are less strong and more susceptible to chipping, Durability is best in the gold and metal alloys crowns, whereas the all-porcelain crown tends to be less strong, more susceptible to wear down or break if put under enough pressure, such as grinding teeth, which might cause problems and wear down of the crown,.
 The porcelain fused to metal dental crown offers better durability, but the porcelain on the outside can still pose a problem, it is still softer than metal.
 Gold and metal dental crowns are smooth surfaced and gentle on opposing teeth at the same time being highly resistant to wear.